 We aspire for our students to be intrinsically motivated by and authentically engaged in arts-based experiences.
 We believe facilitating strong relationships with art and music will encourage students to continue to engage in The Arts in their communities or homes for social connection, leisure, skill-building, and/or work for their whole lives.

-IEP teams at Focus Beyond also work to make appropriate referrals and connections for support and services in the community, especially county case management and Vocational Rehabilitation Services.
+IEP teams at Focus Beyond also work to make appropriate referrals and connections for support and services in the community, including county case management and Vocational Rehabilitation Services.